iroshanvidanage/python/oop/README.md

 > [!IMPORTANT]
 > Carefully designed mixins can prevent the risk of ambiguous method resolution by providing a limited number of very specific methods.

+### Abstract Base Classes

+- Not all base classes provide their own implementations.
+SOme base classes are intended to serve as interfaces for developers to override.
+This type of base class is referred to as an abstract base class.
+- Abstract base classes define an interface that derived classes must implement.

+> [!ERROR]
+> `TypeError: Can't instantiate abstract class Text with abstract method render`

+- The derived class must implement the interface in the abstract base class.
+- The standard library includes a module named abc used for creating abstract base classes.
+- The `Renderable` class derives from the ABC (Abstract BaseClass) type and uses the abstract method decorator to mark the render method as abstract.
+- The `Renderable` class cannot be directly instantiated.
+It must be derived and its abstract methods must be implemented.
+- It ensures that classes with `Renderable` in the base class hierarchy msut be implement the render method.